Buying an Asset

 Technical Diligence

 Validates product architecture, scalability, technical debt, and engineering team quality.
 Tells you whether the product can scale.
-Doesn't tell you whether it's designed to be the environment agents depend on — or a workflow they automate away.
+Less likely to assess whether it's designed to be the environment agents depend on — or a workflow they automate away.

 Covered